-Today’s workforce relies primarily on defined contribution plans to help them save for retirement.
-Although employee contribution rates and account balances are up, participants tend to defer only enough to receive the company match—and that might not be a high enough savings rate to meet their retirement income goals.
+Today’s workforce relies primarily on defined contribution plans as a means for saving for retirement.
+Although employee contribution rates and account balances are up, participants tend to defer only enough to receive their company match—and that might not be a high enough savings rate to meet their retirement income goals.

 - Participating and saving earlier

 Let’s take a closer look at how specific auto features work, plus their benefits for plan participants, employers, and your plan sponsor clients.

 Learn how Commonwealth’s dedicated consultants can help you better serve the needs of your plan sponsor clients and grow your retirement plan business.